CNAG-Biomedical-Informatics/cbicall/docs-site/docs/technical-details/resource-bundle-v1.md

 ## Provenance in Runs

-The selected bundle is stored in `log.json` under `config.resources.bundle`.
+The selected resource bundle is stored in `log.json` under `config.resources.bundle`.

 Example: